edkiernan/PDF.ai-CSCI3308/README.md

 ## Technology Stack
 (TBD)
 ## Prerequisites to run the application
-In order to run the application the following files/folder must be added to directory `PDF.ai-CSCI3308/All Project Code` of the repository. /
+In order to run the application the following files/folder must be added to directory `PDF.ai-CSCI3308/All Project Code` of the repository.
-1.
+1. .env
 ```YAML .env
 # database credentials
 POSTGRES_USER="postgres"